Edouard Baud operated a metal foundry in Villeurbanne (Rhône) France beginning in 1928 under the name of Ets Baud.

 from one outside rail to the other was facilitated via a toggle-type switch.
 This AC system provided a very reliable reversing

 mechaism similar to those of DC systems operating with reverse polarity.
 Edobaud was awarded a second French patent for track

 design on June 18, 1934.
 Edobaud three rail track had wooden ties, so all rails were completely insulated from each other.

 Edobaud produced eight different passenger cars: a First, Second,

-and Third Class Car, a Dining Car, a Sleeping Car, and a Postal And Telegraph Car.
+and Third Class Car, a CIWL Dining Car, a CIWL Sleeping Car, and a Postal & Telegraph Car.
 All of the these cars were 18"

 tinplate bodies, name and number decals, plain stamped aluminum roofs, individual metal and celluloid window inserts, steel

 hand rails, flexible end-of-car diaphragms, heavy steel undercarriages with trusses, and wooden floors.
 Apparently, some

 cars had provisions for lighting, but these are not common.
 The Edobaud coupling system consisted of a sprung hook and

 pin arrangement, and later a hook and link arrangement.

-Edobaud produced nine separate freight cars: a Lumber Car, a "Graphiline" Grease Barrel Car, a Box Car, a Flat Car, a Shell Tank Car, a
+Edobaud produced nine separate freight cars: a Lumber Car (Cat. #35107), a "Graphiline" Grease Barrel Car (Cat. #35110),

-on wooden topside components mounted on the usual heavy steel undercarriages.
+#35108).
+Many of these cars relied on wooden topside components mounted on the usual heavy steel undercarriages.
 The cars

 are 14" long buffer to buffer.
 Edobaud train accessories included a grade crossing, a truss bridge, an assortment of stop

 signals, and a semaphore.
 Some of these signals were electrified and some were operated manually.